LouiseSteward/learn/childhood-hiv/text/quiz-answers.md

 Relearn the sections in brackets for questions you get wrong.

-### Test 1: Introduction to childhood HIV infection
+### Quiz 1: Introduction to childhood HIV infection

 1.	d	(1-1)
 2.	a	(1-4)